statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .6checking the necessary arrangements for subsequent abandoning of the ship.

-3.4.3.The equipment used during drills shall immediately be brought back to its fully operational condition and any faults and defects discovered during the drills shall be remedied as soon as possible.
+3.5.3.The equipment used during drills shall immediately be brought back to its fully operational condition and any faults and defects discovered during the drills shall be remedied as soon as possible.

+3.6.
+Enclosed space entry and rescue drills

+3.6.1 Enclosed space entry and rescue drills should be planned and conducted in a safe manner, taking into account, as appropriate, the guidance provided in the recommendations developed by the Organization.

+3.6.2 Each enclosed space entry and rescue drill shall include:

+.1 checking and use of personal protective equipment required for entry;

+.2 checking and use of communication equipment and procedures;

+.3 checking and use of instruments for measuring the atmosphere in enclosed spaces;

+.4 checking and use of rescue equipment and procedures; and

+.5 instructions in first aid and resuscitation techniques.
 4. On-board training and instructions

 4.1.On-board training in the use of the ship's life-saving appliances, including survival craft equipment, and in the use of the ship's fire-extinguishing appliances shall be given as soon as possible but not later than 2 weeks after a crew member joins the ship.
 However, if the crew member is on a regularly scheduled rotating assignment to the ship, such training shall be given not later than 2 weeks after the time of first joining the ship.
 Instructions in the use of the ship's fire-extinguishing appliances, life-saving appliances, and in survival at sea shall be given at the same interval as the drills.
 Individual instruction may cover different parts of the ship's life-saving and fire-extinguishing appliances, but all the ship's life-saving and fire-extinguishing appliances shall be covered within any period of 2 months.